 Since the enactment of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), the Commission has issued final rules to implement Title VII of the Dodd-Frank Act, including with respect to business conduct standards, documentation standards, and reporting and recordkeeping requirements.
-SDs and MSPs would have been required to comply with these rules beginning on December 31, 2012.

 Subsequent to the issuance of the rules with respect to business conduct standards, documentation standards, and reporting and recordkeeping requirements, the Commission received requests from various market participants for additional time to achieve compliance.
-According to ISDA's comments to the Commission, despite extensive counterparty outreach and education efforts by its members, only 17.5 percent of counterparties of prospective SDs and MSPs had submitted an adherence letter for the Protocol and less than 1 percent had submitted the completed questionnaires necessary for SDs and MSPs to make use of the Protocol and integrate necessary counterparty information into their compliance systems.
+According to ISDA's comments to the Commission, despite extensive counterparty outreach and education efforts by its members, only 17.5 percent of counterparties of prospective SDs and MSPs had submitted an adherence letter for Protocol and less than 1 percent had submitted the completed questionnaires necessary for SDs and MSPs to make use of the protocol and integrate necessary counterparty information into their compliance systems.
 The commenters represented that more time was needed for the counterparties to understand the Commission's requirements, to understand the legal consequences of adhering to the Protocol and to gather information needed to complete the questionnaire.
-Further, among other delays, commenters noted that Hurricane Sandy and IT freezes have
+Further, among other delays, commenters noted that Hurricane Sandy and IT freezes have hampered the ability of SDs, MSPs and counterparties to complete the documentation necessary for compliance.
+In order to avoid violating Commission regulations, many SDs and MSPs warned that they would stop lan Cuillerier Partner, New York + 1 212 819 8713 icuillerier@whitecase.com

-Ian Cuillerier

-Partner, New York

-+ 1 212 819 8713

-icuillerier@whitecase.com